Buddha (Tibetan sang rgyas) “The Awakened”

 The king requested the preceptors from the west, Ācārya Jinamitra, Surendrabodhi, Śīlendrabodhi, Dānaśīla, Bodhimitra, and the Tibetan preceptors Ratnarakṣita, Dharmatāśīla, as well as the learned translators Jñānasena, Jayarakṣita, Mañjuśrīvarman, Ratnendraśīla and others to translate from Indic languages into Tibetan the terminologies of the Great and the Small Vehicles, to define the terms, and make a written word list.

-The team corrected mistakes and misinterpretations of older translations were corrected.
+The team corrected mistakes and misinterpretations of older translations.
 They carefully restored omissions in early translations.
-Moreover they reduced overtranslations and succeeded in translating many previously unknown works.
+Moreover, they reduced wordy and confusing translations and succeeded in translating many previously unknown works.

 Buddha: Understanding the Word